ZuidVolt/blurhash-avif/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 with additional commercial terms.
-See the [LICENSE](LICENSE) file for full details.
+This project is licensed under the Apache License, Version 2.0 with important additional terms, including specific commercial use conditions.
+Users are strongly advised to read the full [LICENSE](LICENSE) file carefully before using, modifying, or distributing this work.
+The additional terms contain crucial information about liability, data collection, indemnification, and commercial usage requirements that may significantly affect your rights and obligations.

 ---